maliMirkec/personal-website/site/testimonials/index.md

       Here are some kind words about my work from clients.

-      Although I collaborated with clients from more than 10 countries, most of them come from **The United States**.
+      Although I collaborated with clients from more than 10 countries, most of them came from **The United States**.
     banner:
       desc: Did you know that I am **available for hire**?
       cta: